6 Tips to Take Great Flat Lay Photos

 As the term "flat lay photography" suggests, it's important to lay your objects out on a surface that is, well, flat.
 A table or counter will usually do the trick, but your bed or the floor can also make great flat lay backdrops!
 Once you've found a relatively flat surface, the only limit to your background is your imagination.

-Having said this, it’s generally a good idea to choose a plain, nondescript background that will let your items really “pop”.
-You might want to tape down some poster paper, lay out a sheet or table cloth, or even roll out some fabric for a textured or themed background for your flat lay product photography.
+Having said this, it's generally a good idea to choose a plain, nondescript background that will let your items really "pop".
+You might want to tape down some poster paper, lay out a sheet or tablecloth, or even roll out some fabric for a textured or themed background for your flat lay product photography.

 2. Select your flat lay props carefully

-When it comes to flat lay styling, choosing the right props is critical: After all, they are the main focus of your image.
+When it comes to flat lay styling, choosing the right props is critical — after all, they are the main focus of your image.
 The best flat lay photographs contain a curated selection of objects that include a few large, main elements surrounded by smaller, related items placed carefully for maximum impact.

 If you're interested in flat lay food photography, for example, you can try using your finished product as the main element and surrounding it with the ingredients that went into it.
 If you've just whipped up a batch of cookies, this could mean surrounding them with a scattering of the choc chips you used, as well as a tall glass of milk.

-Top Tip: Need some inspiration before you start shooting?
-Try searching the hashtag “#flatlay” on Instagram to see what other photographers have been getting up to.
+Top tip: Need some inspiration before you start shooting?
+Try searching the hashtag #flatlay on Instagram to see what other photographers have been getting up to.

 3. Remember photo composition techniques

-When it comes time to shoot, don’t just lay all your objects in the middle of the frame and start shooting.
-Flat lay photography is essentially a type of still life photography, meaning you can - and should - take your time to consider your photo composition and the placement of each object.
+When it comes time to shoot, don't just lay all your objects in the middle of the frame and start shooting.
+Flat lay photography is essentially a type of still life photography, meaning you can — and should — take your time to consider your photo composition and the placement of each object.
+If you enjoy this deliberate, object-focused approach, our guide on how to take good still life photos explores the style in even greater depth.

-Top Tip: Another photo composition technique to try for flat lays is negative space photography for a minimalist flat lay feel, which creates drama by framing your objects with white space.
+Top tip: Another photo composition technique to try for flat lays is negative space photography for a minimalist flat lay feel, which creates drama by framing your objects with white space.

 4. Set up a tripod

-Don’t have access to a tripod?
+Don't have access to a tripod?
 No worries!
 With a little extra care, you should be able to shoot handheld.
 To do this, turn up your shutter speed and use a stabilised stance to limit camera shake.
-If you’ve laid your objects out on a table or other elevated surface, don’t forget that you need to be higher than the surface for a good shot.
-In this case, a step ladder or other sturdy platform is usually your best bet.
+If you've laid your objects out on a table or other elevated surface, don't forget that you need to be higher than the surface for a good shot — in this case, a step ladder or other sturdy platform is usually your best bet.

 5. Consider your lighting